ellenvoegtli/simcity/README.md

   + Also responsible for: Market gui, setting up all Trace/AlertLog files (with given CP code) and CityGui trace panels, although not necessarily adding tags; setting up most of the CityGui Create/Control panel display and functionality

 #### Ena :
 + Responsible for the housing and apartment set up within the city.
 Created  OccupantRole and LandLord Role to handle situations for people either renting or owning homes.
 + Responsible for gui for occupants and landlords within the homes as well as the layout of both houses and apartments through the home class
 + Unit testing for both the occupant and landlord and their interactions within the homes
  + Implemented enaRestaurant into the city layout and integreted personAgent as well as the new city market to work within the original restaurant
 + added  tags throughout restaurant roles to be used along with the trace panels
-	+ added tags to
++ added tags to occupantRole for trace panels

 #### Marcus :